-ROFI( Roots of Freedom Initiative), promotes a lifestyle free from the use of dangerous Substances , and is a “birth place” through which lives are re-born, lost hopes rebuilt through proper follow up, counseling and support inline with testimonies from former addicts to create a drug- free society.
+ROFI( Roots of Freedom Initiative), promotes a lifestyle free of psychoactive Substances , and is a “birth place” through which lives are re-born, lost hopes rebuilt through proper follow up, counseling and support inline with testimonies from former addicts to enable us create a drug- free enviroment in communities and school.

 “An Addict is a Victim of Circumstance”.